• Skip to primary navigation

 How many lemons do I need?

-About 5 lemons total.
-4 for the lemon curd and 1 for the lemon infused syrup for soaking ladyfingers.
+About 3-4 lemons total.
+2-3 for the lemon curd and 1 for the lemon infused syrup for soaking the ladyfingers.
+Any lemon slices you put on top for decoration are extra!

 What can I use instead of ladyfingers?